B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 B Major Barre Chord - "E shape"

-In this B barre chord shape, the B root note is on the 7th fret of the low E (6th) string.
-For this reason, the chord has a full, rich sound and is one of the most common shapes guitarists use to play a B Major chord.
-You strum all six strings with this bad boy.
+For this reason, the chord has a full, rich sound and is one of the most common shapes guitarists use to play a B major chord.

 Here are the correct finger positions: